laravel-liberu/documentation/docs/backend/discussions.md

 - `php artisan vendor:publish --tag=discussions-config` - configuration files
 - `php artisan vendor:publish --tag=discussions-factory` - the factory used for discussions
-- `php artisan vendor:publish --tag=enso-factories` - a common alias for when wanting to update the factories once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-factories` - a common alias for when wanting to update the factories once a newer version is released, usually used with the `--force` flag

 ## Contributions